Just like most living things, your plants, shrubs and trees can only handle so much water.

 How can I tell if a flood did damage to the trees, plants or shrubs in my garden?

-Plants that sit in saturated soil, called waterlogged soil, will drown after a week because their roots can’t access oxygen–only water.
+Plants that sit in saturated soil, called waterlogged soil, will begin to decline after a week because their roots can’t access oxygen from the air.

-If you see water pooling in your yard, poke deep holes in the ground when the water begins to drain.
-Try not to step on the waterlogged areas much when they’re wet, or you’ll worsen the problem.
+If you see water pooling in your yard, use a long screwdriver to poke deep holes in the ground when the water begins to drain.
+Try not to step on the waterlogged areas much when they’re wet, or you’ll worsen the problem by compacting the soil.

 Then, monitor your trees’ health for the next few months to see if there’s any long-term damage.
 Keep your eye on oaks, hickories, lindens and some maples.
-They're more likely to have problems since they’re not used into flood conditions.
+They're more likely to have problems since they’re not adapted to flood conditions.

 Look for the following signs of tree trouble after a flood: